sabrinasaleh/MSD-SongPopularity/README.md

 * The best accuracy of the machine learning model for the MSD dataset is 80%, which suggests that the dataset needs more data on the current features and additional meaningful features such as the **_artist_location, song_genre, and the revenue related business data_**.

 ## **Limitations & Future Improvement**
 * The current analysis lacks data on the artist_location, song_genre, and the revenue related business data.
-An extension of this analysis with additional data will significantly improve the model accuracy.
+An extension of this analysis with **_additional latest data_** will significantly improve the model accuracy.
 * To improve the model accuracy, I tried to run a stacked model with the logistic regression, knn, decision tree, svm, naive bayes, and random forest classifiers.
 But my machine was not powerful enough to run the stacked model.
-A simulation with the super computer will significantly improve the model accuracy.
+A **_simulation with the super computer_** will significantly improve the model accuracy.
 * The interactive app is an initial prototype, which mainly was built using the basic html and css.
-As future improvement, the goal is to incorporate the advanced frontend tools to make the app more user-friendly.
+As future improvement, the goal is to incorporate the advanced frontend tools to make the **_app more user-friendly_**.

 ## **Applied Technologies**
 * Python and Pandas